 Once the material has been picked, it should be fairly easy to lay down the floor.
 When you get to sections that do not have perfect edges, lay down some cardboard and cut out the shape you need.
 Once a cardboard template has been made, trace the design onto the XPS or chosen material.
 This will allow you to accurately cut the necessary shape and it should fit almost perfectly.
 After the floor insulation has been laid down, seal up all of the seams with gorilla tape or equivalent.

 There are many different methods to insulate the wheel wells.
 Peel and Seal aluminum rolls, or the sound deadening material Fatmat Rattletap can be a cost-effective way to cover the area.
 If you want to go this route, cargovanconversion.com has a great step-by-step video.
 Other van dwellers have used bubble-foil materials such as Reflectix or InfraStop.
 None of those methods are going to have a great R-value but they will most certainly be better than bare metal.
 If you plan to insulate your walls with yellow spray foam this would also be the perfect material to use on the wheel wells.

-Insulating the walls and ceiling is a time consuming but important part of a campervan build.
+You will get a lot of return on investment by insulating the walls of a campervan build.
 Material choice is going to depend a lot on personal preference.
 Some vans are more square, so a ridged material without much bend to it will not be an issue.
 A van designed with more of a curve may require a more flexible material.

 Reflectix is a popular material you hear about when researching van insulation.
 This material reflects radiant heat transfer meaning it needs an air gap in order to work as designed.
 Without an air gap, the R-value of Reflectix is a 1.
 With an air gap, Reflectix has an R-value of about R-3.